codeaucafe/DataDavD/README.md

 ### 🌉 I live in one of the greatest places on earth for lovers of tech and software, Silicon Valley, California

 ### 🌱 Outside of work I'm constantly learning and improving my skills.
-Currently, I'm focused on mastering Go, learning more about distributed systems theory and applications, and strengthening my API development skills
+Currently, I'm focused on mastering Go, learning more about distributed systems theory and applications, and strengthening my API development skills.
+When I get time I like to build new mechanical keyboards or tweak my daily driver (i.e. lube switches, spring swap, etc.).
+Sometimes, I go hiking and snowboarding.
+When possible, I love using travel points to fly business/first class around the world with my lovely wife.

 ### 🚀 Skills
 #### Programming Languages (and SQL)